 What if I want to adopt my foster chinchilla?
 You can!
 We've had several foster failures who can tell you that it does happen -- people do fall in love with their foster chinchilla!
 If you decide you want to adopt, you will just need to fill out an adoption form for your chinchilla, get it approved, and then you can adopt!

 What if I want to foster a different animal (not a chinchilla)?
 Let us know!
-Right now, we have someone who fosters rabbits, though we can always use another.
+Right now, we have someone who fosters rabbits, and if you'd like to foster specific animals, feel free to let us know!
 We can always use people to foster guinea pigs and other small animals as well -- just let us know what you are interested in fostering, and we'll be happy to let you know when we have one to foster!

 If all this sounds good to you, and you'd like to foster, feel free to contact us and we'll get you started!

 All fosters will sign a Foster Contract (click to download) at the time the foster animal is being taken home.
 This details which chinchilla (or other animal) is being fostered, along with the details on fostering, and outlines what items are being provided by the rescue, and how the adoption will take place.
 Contact with any questions.